-Students learn about how to collaborate effectively to create and perform works that develop ideas and engage with the school and/or wider community.
+Students learn about how to collaborate effectively to create, interpret and perform works that develop ideas and engage with the school and/or wider community.
+They examine different approaches to collaboration used by different dance organisations.
 They explore the opportunities and challenges of working with other dance practitioners and/or artists to create a performance to meet a design brief.
-Students apply technical dance skills, creative, production, communication, technology, problem solving and collaboration skills to create multifaceted performance works engaging with the community.
+Students apply technical dance skills, creative, production, communication, technology, problem solving and collaboration skills to create and perform multifaceted works for an audience.